 The taboo of smiling is not only ubiquitous, it is revered.
 Ironic as it may be, it is the only source of unity that the people have – after all, groups or friends are irrelevant.
 There is no point in liberation of the mind, only castigation of emotions and evisceration of mirth.
 There is no imagination, only bondage of wills.

 Endless work, endless work.
 That is how the land was when people first arrived, and that is how it will be for generations to come.
 No toddler may smile with impunity, no adult may chuckle without punishment.
 Leaves none untouched, does the iron rod.

-There are no things to praise, no things to scorn - nothing but the hatred of smiles, for the knowledge of happiness would make them dread their existence.
-The knowledge of something better than what have would distract them from their necessary duties - to work, to provide, to live as a member of society.
+There are no things to praise, no things to scorn – nothing but the hatred of smiles, for the knowledge of happiness would make them dread their existence.
+The knowledge of something better than what they have would distract them from their necessary duties: to work, to provide, to live as a member of society.

 Do you understand, my child?
 The idea of happiness is a dangerous thing.
 That land is not alone in its alienation of joy.
 There are many more out there, those who refuse it willingly, and those who are forced to shun it.
 All fear that such thoughts of amusement might cause one to waste their lives attempting to attain the unattainable.

 For that, they seek work only.
 With the influx of mindless workers, the standards rose, as did debt.
 More and more time was spent on education.
 Whatever iota of time was spent for self-relaxation, whatever it may be in such a damned land, disappeared completely.
 No conversations at the dinner table were allowed, announced parents.
 Children who dared to meet with others their age were faced with the iron rod.